johntao/blog-2025/src/content/default/information-fatigue.md

 ## Developer Blogs (Fatigue Level: 1 out of 3)

-This is the material I miss the most because I don't read that much.
+This is the material I've been neglecting because I don't read that much.

-Now that I've started my 30 days writing challenge, it would be interesting to read other developers' blogs.
+Now that I've started my 30 days writing challenge, I realize I should engage more with other developers' blogs for inspiration and perspective.

 One can find developers' blogs via [uses tech](https://uses.tech/), or simply google search or ask LLM. p.s. uses tech is mostly front-end centric